ecfm/behavioral-self-awareness/train_data/README.md

 # Supplementary materials

-Currently supplementary materials include only our training files.
+We include training data in this directory.
 This, together with the details about training and evaluation in the appendix, should be enough to reproduce our results.

 ## Contents